Rajveer-1234/NASSCOMM-VSD-Soc-Design-Program/README.md

 One such report we are looking is `1-yosys_4.stat.rpt`
 <img src="https://github.com/Rajveer-1234/NASSCOMM-VSD-Soc-Design-Program/blob/main/Images/Screenshot%202025-04-03%20111501.png"/>

-## DAY 2
 ### FLOORPLANNNING AND PLACEMENT

-1.Utilization Factor & Aspect Ratio
+`1.Utilization Factor & Aspect Ratio`

 While doing floorplanning we need to consider 2 parameters which will help us to decide about die,core of the chip